amoore449/ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 - A few sentences or paragraphs of content summarizing the project
 - At least 2-5 images (give them easy to type names) saved to a folder on your computer
-- *This includes a “display” cropped 2:3*
+- *This includes a “display” ideally cropped 2:3*

 ### Optional but recommended: